 But people also use

-The sky’s the limit! it’s up to you.
-Just cut up the vegetables into bite-size pieces, and steam or boil until tender.
+The choice of veggies is completely up to you.
+Just cut them up into bite-size pieces, then steam or boil until tender.

 How we make gado gado

 Let’s be honest: Boiled vegetables can be pretty boring and tasteless.
-When we make gado-gado, we prefer to steam our vegetables instead boil them.
+When we make gado-gado, we prefer to steam our vegetables instead of boiling them.
 Sure, boiling is traditional, but steamed veggies have more flavor.

 Besides, we’re into healthy eating.
 Not only do steamed veggies have far more nutrients, they also have an added crunch that is missing from the boiled version, and we like that.
 We prefer to use string beans, bean sprouts, potatoes, and sliced bok choy or napa cabbage.